Long overlooked by beach goers bound for Baja California’s smaller surf hamlets, for decades the city of La Paz seemed like a bit of an underdog.

 You can read my full review here.

-Things to do in La Paz (Mexico) with kids range from the wild and crazy to mellow and easy.
+Things to do in La Paz (Mexico) range from the wild and crazy to mellow and easy.
 We found it to be a very quaint and easy town, with almost of all of its attractions being nature related, something we appreciated.

 Plan ahead, consider possible hurricanes if visiting during low season (prices are half or less than during high season) and plan on spending at least three or four days with your family to see the best of the area.